Video examples

 </div>

-When there is no inner text
+When there’s no inner text that text doesn’t make sense

-As a last resort, aria-label
+- As a last resort,

-can be used.
+can be used. aria-label

 <div role="button" tabindex="0" aria-label="Continue">

-<!-- icon -->
+<!-- icon but no text -->

 </div>